Percona-Lab/mongodb_consistent_backup/README.rst

 **Using a Config File**

 The tool supports a YAML-based config file for settings.
-The config file is loaded first and any additional command-line arguments override the file based config values.
+The config file is loaded first and any additional command-line arguments override the file based config settings.

 An example *(with comments)* of the YAML-based config file is here: `conf/mongodb-consistent-backup.example.conf <conf/mongodb-consistent-backup.example.conf>`__.

-All available config values are also listed by passing the '--help' fag to the tool.
+A description of all available config settings can also be listed by passing the '--help' flag to the tool.

 ::